 Today, beauty is described through external features.
 But, beauty is not about temporary quality.
 It is everlasting and imitable.
 The concept of beauty is about sustainability.
 A lot of times you feel beautiful over achieving a certain mission or task.
 The inner self heals with developed content and satisfaction.
 These are all glimmers of beauty.

-When you practice arts, you are in the crux of being Beauty and feeling beautiful!
+When you practice arts, you are at the crux of being Beauty and feeling beautiful!

 Art as a means to learn the principle of nature